MohammadBilalArif/truefactor/README.md

 Did you know that your 1st factor is also kind of broken because Gmail and other email providers can reset passwords and log into literally 99% of your accounts?

-In Truefactor, there's no central authority, no one can log in your account, even backup servers are optional and you can deploy your own.
+In Truefactor, there's no central authority, no one can log in your account or prevent you from doing so: even backup servers are optional and you can deploy your own or use other storage options.

 ## User experience